Opinion dynamics: Statistical physics and beyond: Abstract

 \section{Abstract}

 Opinion dynamics, the study of how individual beliefs and collective public opinion evolve, is a fertile domain for applying the framework of statistical physics to complex social phenomena.
 Like physical systems, societies exhibit macroscopic regularities arising from numerous localized interactions, leading to outcomes such as consensus or fragmentation.
 Opinion dynamics has grown from a fringe interest to an active field of physics, attracting interdisciplinary methods from computer science, economics, and sociology.
-This review covers the ongoing rapid progress of the field, driven by an unprecedented surge in available large-scale behavioral data, bridging the inherent dispersion of literature.
-We begin with essential concepts and definitions, encompassing the nature of opinions, microscopic and macroscopic dynamics.
+This review covers the ongoing rapid progress of the field, driven by an unprecedented surge in available large-scale behavioral data, bridging the inherently interdisciplinary literature.
+We begin with essential concepts and definitions, encompassing the nature of opinions and their microscopic and macroscopic dynamics.
 This foundation leads to an overview of empirical research, from lab experiments to large-scale data analysis, which informs and validates models of opinion dynamics.
-We then present these individual-based models, categorized by the macroscopic phenomena they describe (e.g., consensus, polarization, echo chambers) and the microscopic mechanisms of opinion change they encode (e.g., homophily, assimilation).
-We then review social contagion phenomena, highlighting the connection with opinion dynamics modeling.
-Furthermore, the review covers common analytical and computational tools to study these models, such as stochastic processes, exact and approximate treatments, simulation techniques, and optimization methods.
-Finally, we explore emerging frontiers, including the ongoing effort to establish a closer connection from empirical data to models and the recent developments in building artificial intelligence agents as testbeds for novel social phenomena.
+We then categorize models by the macroscopic phenomena they describe (e.g., consensus, polarization, echo chambers) and the microscopic mechanisms of opinion change they encode (e.g., homophily, assimilation).
+The review covers common analytical and computational tools to study these models, such as stochastic processes, exact and approximate treatments, simulation techniques, and optimization methods.
+Finally, we explore emerging frontiers, including the ongoing effort to establish a closer connection from empirical data to models, and the recent developments in building artificial intelligence agents as testbeds for novel social phenomena.
 By systematizing terminology across disciplines and emphasizing analogies with traditional physics, we highlight connections between theoretical models, concepts in social psychology, and observable societal phenomena.
 This review aims to consolidate current knowledge, provide a robust theoretical foundation, and shape future research directions in opinion dynamics.

 {}